josephmoresena/Rxmxnx.PInvoke.Extensions/src/ApplicationTest/README.md

 - Building with .NET Core/.NET enables a demonstration of JSON serialization/deserialization of UTF-8 strings while avoiding re-encoding.
 - When builds targeting .NET 9.0 or later reference the VNext project, where some additional features are used.
+- Part of the code is also compatible with C# 8.0 through preprocessor directives in order to maintain compatibility with the original language version of the minimum TFM.

 # VNext Test